AdobeDocs/platform-learn.en/help/platform/audiences/create-audiences-with-b2b-data.md

 ---
 # Create and activate account audiences for [!DNL B2B] and [!DNL B2P]

-Learn about Account-Based Marketing capabilities in the [!DNL B2B] and [!DNL B2P] editions of the [!DNL Real-time Customer Data Platform], including creating and activating account audiences.
+Learn about Account-Based Marketing capabilities in the [!DNL B2B] and [!DNL B2P] editions of [!DNL Real-Time Customer Data Platform], including creating and activating account audiences.
 For more information, please see the [documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/account-audiences.html).

 >[!VIDEO](https://video.tv.adobe.com/v/338252?learn=on)